astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/clustering_examples/galaxy_catalog_analysis_tutorial4.rst

 .. _galaxy_catalog_analysis_tutorial4:

-Basic Galaxy Catalog Analysis Example 4: Projected galaxy clustering
+Galaxy Catalog Analysis Example: Projected galaxy clustering
 =====================================================================================

 In this example, we'll show how to calculate :math:`w_{\rm p},` the